ModelEarth/places/process.md

 # All the Places

-The SQLite blog install portion of this page is aimed at figuring out how to use the cool timeline graph.
+The SQLite blog install portion of this page is aimed at figuring out how to use the SQLite timeline graph.
 Here's a page with our [related timeline work](/data-pipeline/timelines/prep/all/).

 ## Generation of state and zip code files containing lists of locations